willwerscheid/flashier/README.md

 ## Citing this work

-If you find the mixsqp package or any of the source code in this repository useful for your work, please cite:
+If you find the flashier package or any of the source code in this repository useful for your work, please cite:

-> Jason Willwerscheid, Peter Carbonetto and Matthew Stephens. ebnm: an R package for solving the empirical Bayes normal means problem using a variety of prior families. [arXiv:2110.00152](ebnm-preprint).
+> Jason Willwerscheid, Peter Carbonetto and Matthew Stephens. ebnm: an
+> R package for solving the empirical Bayes normal means problem using
+> a variety of prior families. [arXiv:2110.00152](ebnm-preprint).

 ## License